-Richards, Ralph H.(born: 1919 - died: 2002)
+Richards, Ralph Harrison(born: 1919 - died: 2002)

-In 1953 African Americans were finally allowed to apply for membership to the Louisville (KY) Bar Association, and Ralph Richards was one of three African American attorneys whose applications were accepted.
+In 1953 African Americans were finally allowed to apply for membership to the Louisville (KY) Bar Association, and Ralph H. Richards was one of three African American attorneys whose applications were accepted.
 Richards had a private law practice in 1951 and was appointed assistant police court prosecutor in 1964.
 During the 1970s he served as an assistant commonwealth attorney.
-Richards graduated from Kentucky State College [now Kentucky State University] in 1942 and earned his law degree from Howard University in 1951.
+Ralph H. Richards graduated from Kentucky State College [now Kentucky State University] in 1942 and earned his law degree from Howard University in 1951.
 He was a WWII veteran, having enlisted in the Army in Cincinnati, OH, on July 22, 1943, according to his enlistment records.
-He was born in Cincinnati, OH, the son of Lucia and Julia Richards, both of whom were from Kentucky.
+He was born in Cincinnati, OH, the son of Lucian and Julia Richards, both of whom were from Kentucky.
 In 1920, the family lived on Preston Street according to the U.S. Federal Census.
 For more see P. Burba, "Ralph H. Richards," Courier-Journal, 10/27/2002, NEWS section, p.
 5B; and "Attorney named prosecution aide in Ky court," Jet, vol 19, issue 10 (12/16/1965), p.
 10.